-Snowstorms, sleet, fog, ice, and wind chill warnings can lead to cancellations, delays, or early release from school.
+Snowstorms, sleet, fog, ice, and wind chill warnings can lead to cancelations, delays, or early release from school.
 The safety of our children is our main priority.
-Decisions regarding school delays and cancellations are always made in alignment with that priority.
-Check out Inside the OSD Podcast (Episode 9), where Dr. Bergstrom discusses the process for deteremining weather-related closures.
+Decisions regarding school delays and cancelations are always made in alignment with that priority.
+Check out Inside the OSD Podcast (Episode 9), where Dr. Bergstrom discusses the process for determining weather-related closures.

 If school will be delayed or closed for the day, the District will make every effort to make the decision by 5:30-6:00 AM (the normal timeframe for closures).
 We understand that many families prefer to make plans for school closures as far in advance as possible; however, weather patterns are not always predictable and weather-related impacts for schools are not often clear until early morning hours on the day of the potential closure.
 We thank you for your understanding on these days of potential weather-related closures.

 At all times and in all cases, families make the final decision on attendance at school on inclement weather days.
 If no school delay or cancelation is issued and you believe the conditions (e.g., road conditions, temperature) are not appropriate for your student, you are free to keep your student home and the absence will be excused.
 If you choose to keep your student home, please call the OSD Attendance Line at 608-835-4000, Option #1 to report the absence.

 Wind chill factor is the main criteria for closing school due to cold temperatures.
 Below is a summary of what wind chill alerts mean for school closures:

 - Wind Chill Warning: the District will either cancel or delay school, depending on the timeframe of the warning.